Understanding peacefulness through the world news: Results

-The most important variables that push the GPI value higher are `Express intent to meet or negotiate' and `Conduct strike or boycott'.
-The former variable's value is 9447, which is lower than the median value of the previous six years (12026), and the latter variable's value is 120, which is slightly lower than the median value of the previous six years (126).
-These results demonstrate that high values of the aforementioned event categories promote internal peace in the United Kingdom.
-The decrease in the events of these categories could be due to Covid-19 restrictions or due to the news concentrated on the Covid-19 pandemic.
-Besides, the blue arrows represent the variables that push the GPI estimation higher.
-In particular, `Impose administrative sanctions' and `Employ aerial weapons' are the variables that drive the GPI prediction lower.
-The former's value in July 2020 is 3451, and it is higher than the variable's median value of the previous six years (2590).
-Looking at the news collected from GDELT, we observe that the restrictions are related to discussions on restrictions due to the pandemic, despite the easing of the lockdown.
-Additionally, many articles discuss the ban to Huawei from the 5G network due to security risks and the ban on junk food advertising and promotion in-store.
-Consequently, the model has learned that although `Impose administrative sanctions' events restrict people, the deeper aim of the restrictions is to protect them and promote their well-being.
-Last, the variable `Employ aerial weapons' value is much lower than the median value of the previous six years (167) and therefore pushes the GPI value lower.
+The most important variables that push the GPI value higher are ``Express intent to meet or negotiate'' and ``Conduct strike or boycott''.
+The former variable's value is 9447, which is lower than the median value of the previous six years (12,026), and the latter variable's value is 120, which is slightly lower than the median value of the previous six years (126).
+These results show that lower values of these event categories decrease internal peace in the United Kingdom.
+The decrease in the events of these categories could be due to COVID-19 restrictions, or the news concentrated on the COVID-19 pandemic.
+Additionally, ``Impose administrative sanctions'', and ``Employ aerial weapons'' are the variables that drive the GPI prediction lower.
+The former's value in July 2020 is 3451, higher than the variable's median value of the previous six years (2590).
+The news related to ``Impose administrative sanctions'' regard discussions on restrictions due to the pandemic, despite the easing of the lockdown.
+Furthermore, many articles discuss the ban to Huawei from the 5G network due to security risks and the ban on junk food advertising and promotion in-store.
+Consequently, the model has learned that although ``Impose administrative sanctions'' events restrict people, the deeper aim of the restrictions is to protect them and promote their well-being.
+Last, the variable ``Employ aerial weapons'' value is much lower than the median value of the previous six years (167), pushing the GPI value lower.
 This variable is referred to overseas events that the United Kingdom is involved.
-The decrease in its value might demonstrate that the news does not discuss it due to previous de-escalations or due to the fact that the news is concentrated on other topics.
+The decrease in its value might demonstrate that the news does not discuss it due to previous de-escalations or because the news is concentrated on other topics.